LButler-VSS/networkingProject/README.md

 This program is using a Client/Server model to facilitate the transfer of files between the devices.

-Connection are made using TCP port 5001
+Connections are made using TCP port 5001 on the server side.

-The client is sending a file to the server and the server is responding back with a response to indicate whether the transfer was successful.
+The client is sending a string to the server to alert it to the process that is being conducted, sometimes a file is sent to the server or another string to display, and then the server responds with strings when asked for information on transferred files.

 # Development Environment